c-park/carbon/README.md

 Carbon is a "dark" theme, similar to [RES](https://github.com/honestbleeps/Reddit-Enhancement-Suite) nightmode, and is an option in the new [reddit themes](http://www.reddit.com/r/goldbenefits/comments/33ei8y/introducing_reddit_themes_change_the_appearance/) feature.
 The theme can also be used to style personal subreddits.
 See the [installation](#installation) details below for more information.

 The theme is still **in development**.
-The following issues are on the to-do list:
+The following are on the to-do list:

-* RES compatability
+* RES compatibility
-* RES nightmode compatability
+* RES nightmode compatibility
 * Cross browser discrepancies
-* reddit Toolbox compatability
+* reddit Toolbox compatibility

 #### Feedback